colincummins/redlike/README.Docker.md

 * [`terraform/runtime`](/home/colinc/redlike/terraform/runtime) creates the
-  runtime infrastructure: VPC, public and private subnets, a public Network Load Balancer, security groups, VPC endpoints, an ECS cluster, an ECS Fargate task definition, an ECS service, and a CloudWatch log group.
+  runtime infrastructure: VPC, public and private subnets, a public Network Load Balancer, security groups, VPC endpoints, an ECS cluster, an ECS Fargate task definition, an ECS service, a CloudWatch log group, and EFS storage for archive persistence.

 Both stacks are configured for Terraform Cloud workspaces.
 If you use a different backend, update the `terraform` blocks in each stack before running